rokath/trice/docs/TriceUserGuide.md

 ```

 - The `trice insert` and `trice clean` will not see the `trice( "hi 3");` line here.
-- Workaround: Use `trice update` in such a rare case but better avoid any unescaped singe double quote inside comments.
+- Workaround: Use `trice insert` in such a rare case but better avoid any unescaped singe double quote inside comments.

 (See also [issue #427](https://github.com/rokath/trice/issues/427))